loopbackio/loopback.io/pages/en/lb3/Operation-hooks.md

 For example, "access", "before save" and "after save" hooks that are invoked for `MyModel.create()` have the same object passed in `ctx.hookState`.

 In contrast, `ctx.options` is set using options argument provided to PersistedModel methods like `MyModel.find()` or `MyModel.create()`.
-If an options argument was provided, then `ctx.options` is set to an empty object, so that hooks don't have to check whether `ctx.options` is set.
+If no options argument was provided, then `ctx.options` is set to an empty object, so that hooks don't have to check whether `ctx.options` is set.

 #### Hook and operation specific properties